Jakhongir0103/datastory/index.md

 <script>
 function showFrame3(frameId) {
-  // Get all iframes with the regularity_range class var frames = document.getElementsByClassName('1_3_dist');
+  // Get all iframes with the 1_3_dist class var frames = document.getElementsByClassName('1_3_dist');

-  // Hide all iframes with the regularity_range class for (var i = 0; i < frames.length; i++) {
+  // Hide all iframes with the 1_3_dist class for (var i = 0; i < frames.length; i++) {
     frames[i].style.display = 'none';
   }